kenneth2-3/Restaurant_booking/README.md

 - [Font awesome](https://fontawesome.com/): for the free access to icons.
 - [jQuery](https://jquery.com/): for providing varieties of tools to make standard HTML code look appealing.
 - [Postgresql](https://www.postgresql.org/): for providing a free database.

+## Author

+Kenneth Adanma

+Thank you for exploring AYCE Resturant!